 This plan is based on extensive outreach efforts conducted throughout the study period.
-The main efforts include:
+The main efforts, detailed in Appendix 2 include:

 Steering Committee: The Steering Committee was comprised of the city staff and downtown stakeholders.
 The Committee met on February 28, 2020, November 23, 2020, February 12, 2021, and June 23, 2021.
 The Committee also held a workshop on May 14, 2021.